industrial-edge/wincc-unified-on-IE/docs/migration_workflow_v5_to_v21upd2.md

 This document describes the recommended workflow to migrate an existing **WinCC Unified Runtime for Industrial Edge** installation from app version **V5.0.0** to **V21 Upd 2**.

+The backup and import steps are performed in the WinCC Unified Web Runtime Manager, while the uninstall and installation steps are performed from the Industrial Edge Device.

 The basic workflow is:

 1. Create a backup in the existing V5.0.0 app and store the backup file safely.
 2. Uninstall the existing V5.0.0 app.
 3. Install the new V21 Upd 2 app.
-4. Import the backup in the new V21 Upd 2 app.
+4. Import the backup into the new V21 Upd 2 app.
 5. Start and validate the restored runtime project.

 > **Important:**